Positive Learning Collaborative

 Who we are

-The PLC is comprised of a group of public school educators, psychologists and social workers with several decades of experience working in New York City.
+The PLC is composed of a group of public school educators, psychologists and social workers with several decades of experience working in New York City.
 Above all, we seek to eliminate the major inequities among our public school students, where certain groups of children face a decreased chance of success.
+For nearly a decade, we have been successfully using social-emotional strategies, evidence-bearing training and healing practices to overcome systemic barriers that hinder learning, and turn our schools into joyful communities in which to learn and grow.

-To learn more about our program or about how your school can participate in the Positive Learning Collaborative, visit https://www.positivelearning.org/.
+To learn more about our program, or how your school can participate in the Positive Learning Collaborative, visit www.positivelearning.org.